The Brodsky Prize for 2025

 Photos of Jeff Brodsky at work

-APPLICATION for 2024 Brodsky Prize
+2024 Brodsky Prize Winners Announced

 2023 Winners

-Co-founder of The Brodsky Prize Howard Brodsky, center, congratulates 2023 First Place winners Samuel Marcotte, left, senior at Coe-Brown Northwood Academy and Aiden Barker, right, senior at Hollis-Brookline High School (photo by Tom Roy, courtesy of the Union Leader).
+Co-founder of The Brodsky Prize Howard Brodsky, center, congratulated 2023 First Place winners Samuel Marcotte, left, senior at Coe-Brown Northwood Academy and Aiden Barker, right, senior at Hollis-Brookline High School (photo by Tom Roy, courtesy of the Union Leader).

 There were three additional 2023 Brodsky Prize recipients.
 Second-place winner Michael Blair of Manchester Central High was awarded $1,000.
 Two finalists received $100 each: Madison Harressey, Pinkerton Academy, and Vick Mahindru, Manchester High School West.